joemoose/psiops/docs/equipment.md

 - Demolitions kit
 - Extra ammunition

-Their inventory is arranged as follows:
+You arrange your inventory as follows:

 | Item | Location | Slots |
 | :-- | :-: | :-: |